North American P-51 Mustang variants: P-51B and P-51C

 The dorsal fin kits became available in August 1944, and available as retrofits for P-51Bs and P-51Cs (but rarely used on the "razorback" -B and -C Mustangs), and to early P-51Ds and P-51Ks that had not already been built with them.
 Also incorporated was a change to the rudder trim tabs, which would help prevent the pilot over-controlling the aircraft and creating heavy loads on the tail unit.

 One of the few remaining complaints with the Merlin-powered aircraft was a poor rearward view.
 The canopy structure, which was the same as the Allison-engined Mustangs, was made up of flat, framed panels; the pilot entered or exited the cockpit by lowering the port side panel and raising the top panel to the right.
 The canopy could not be opened in flight and tall pilots especially were hampered by limited headroom.
-In order to at least partially improve the view from the Mustang, the British had field-modified some Mustangs with clear, sliding canopies called Malcolm hoods (designed by Robert Malcolm), and whose design had also been adopted by the U.S. Navy's own F4U-1D version of the Corsair in April 1944.
+In order to at least partially improve the view from the Mustang, the British had field-modified some Mustangs with clear, sliding canopies called Malcolm hoods (designed by R Malcolm & Co), and whose design had also been adopted by the U.S. Navy's own F4U-1D version of the Vought F4U Corsair in April 1944.

 The new structure was a frameless plexiglas moulding which ballooned outwards at the top and sides, increasing the headroom and allowing increased visibility to the sides and rear.
 Because the new structure slid backward on runners, it could be slid open in flight.
 The aerial mast behind the canopy was replaced by a "whip" aerial which was mounted further aft and offset to the right.
 Most British Mk IIIs were equipped with Malcolm hoods.
 Several American service groups "acquired" the necessary conversion kits and some American P-51B/P-51Cs appeared with the new canopy, although the majority continued to use the original framed canopies.

 P-51Bs and P-51Cs started to arrive in England in August and October 1943.
-The P-51B/P-51C versions were sent to 15 fighter groups that were part of the 8th and 9th Air Forces in England and the 12th and 15th in Italy (the southern part of Italy was under Allied control by late 1943).
+The P-51B/P-51C versions were sent to 15 fighter groups that were part of the Eighth and Ninth Air Forces in England and the Twelfth and Fifteenth in Italy (the southern part of Italy was under Allied control by late 1943).
 Other deployments included the China Burma India Theater (CBI).
 The first group to fly the P-51 on operations was the 354th Operations Group; their first long-distance escort mission was flown on January 15, 1944.

 Allied strategists quickly exploited the long-range fighter as a bomber escort.
 It was largely due to the P-51 that daylight bombing raids deep into German territory became possible without prohibitive bomber losses in late 1943.

 A number of the P-51B and P-51C aircraft were fitted for photo reconnaissance and designated F-6C.